 Includes information and advice on digital safety and planning for civil unrest, physical safety, including equipment and clothing; situational awareness re. authorities and protestors; on the ground positioning and how to deal with tear gas.
 Also includes advice on COVID-19 transmission.

 This safety checklist was produced to help commissioners and editors consider the risks that journalists and other media workers may be exposed to as they cover political gatherings, demonstrations, protests and/or rallies in the build up to the USA Presidential inauguration, and includes a COVID-19 Checklist.

-'Strategies for Safely Covering Civil Unrest'
+1. Strategies for Safely Covering Civil Unrest

-Workshop: Covering Street Protests and Civil Unrest
+2. Covering Street Protests & Civil Unrest

-Recorded in October 2020 and led by Judith Matloff, a veteran reporter and the Dart Center's senior safety advisor, this 90 minute workshop covers risk assessment and situational awareness as well as practical strategies and tactics for preparing to cover civil disturbances.
+Led by Judith Matloff, a veteran reporter and the Dart Center's senior safety advisor, this 90 minute workshop covers risk assessment and situational awareness as well as practical strategies and tactics for preparing to cover civil disturbances.
 Topics include protective gear, positioning in a crowd, how to deal with tear gas, rubber bullets and other riot and crowd control tactics.

-Webinar: Navigating the New Safety Landscape - ACOS Alliance
+3. Navigating the New Safety Landscape

 Produced in December 2020, this webinar explores how freelance journalists and editors responded to the pressures of covering COVID-19 and the protests in the USA and Latin America.